gloaysa/lgg/README.md

 # The format for date time in due_date & done_date of todos.
 # If you don't want the time to appear, change it to "%d/%m/%Y"
 todo_datetime_format = "%d/%m/%Y %H:%M"

 # The different formats you want to use for the date
-# when creating new entries or searching for them.
+# when searching for entries.
 # Uses chrono's strftime format specifiers.
 # See: https://docs.rs/chrono/latest/chrono/format/strftime/
 input_date_formats = ["%d/%m/%Y", "%d%m%Y"]